astropy/reproject/docs/healpix.rst

 :class:`~astropy.io.fits.Header` object.

-To demonstrate these functions, we can download an example HEALPIX map which is a posterior distribution map from the `LIGO project
+To demonstrate these functions, we can download an example HEALPIX map which is a posterior probability distribution map from the `LIGO project
 <http://www.ligo.org/scientists/first2years/>`_::

     from astropy.utils.data import get_pkg_data_filename